Biographies Characteristics Analysis

 63. The largest ports in the world: Rotterdam, Singapore, Kobe, New York, New Orleans.

-64. The last eruption of Japan's Mount Fuji occurred in 1707.
+64. The last eruption of the Japanese volcano Fuji occurred in 1707.

-65. 336 rivers flow into Lake Baikal, and only one (Angara) flows out.
+65. 336 rivers flow into Lake Baikal, but only one flows out (the Angara).

-67. Almost until the end of the 1980s, there was not a single telephone in Bhutan.
+67. Until almost the end of the 1980s, there was not a single telephone in Bhutan.

 68. Of the 25 highest peaks in the world, 19 are in the Himalayas.